-A. Sign face materials: wood carved and painted, stone or brick.
-Sign face surround materials: stone or masonry.

-External illumination is permitted.

-Changeable copy not permitted.
+- A. Sign face materials: wood earved and painted, concrete, stone or brick. - Sign face surround materials:- stamped concrete, stone, brick or masonry. - C. External illumination is permitted. - D. Changeable copy not permitted.

 The face of any such sign shall not exceed thirty-two (32) square feet in area.
 Excepting, however, for each additional foot (beyond 10) that the setback distance is increased, the face area of the sign may be increased by one square foot; up to a maximum allowable size of one hundred (100) square feet.